aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

       * Kubernetes Crossplane Provider
       * Helm Crossplane Provider
       * Secrets Store AddOn
-      * ArgoCD Addon
+      * ArgoCD add-on
-* The ArgoCD Addon is bootstrapped with [GitOps](https://github.com/aws-samples/eks-blueprints-workloads) which contains Crossplane Manifest files to deploy EKS add-ons, Kubernetes Manifests and also Helm Charts.
+* The ArgoCD add-on is bootstrapped with [GitOps](https://github.com/aws-samples/eks-blueprints-workloads) which contains Crossplane Manifest files to deploy EKS add-ons, Kubernetes Manifests and also Helm Charts.

 ## GitOps Configuration

-For GitOps, the blueprint bootstrap the ArgoCD Addon and points to the [EKS Blueprints Workload](https://github.com/aws-samples/eks-blueprints-workloads) sample repository.
+For GitOps, the blueprint bootstrap the ArgoCD add-on and points to the [EKS Blueprints Workload](https://github.com/aws-samples/eks-blueprints-workloads) sample repository.

 ## Prerequisites